Schuele Boys Gang Associate Pleads Guilty To Drug Charge

 FAX: (716) 551-3051

-BUFFALO, N.Y. — U.S. Attorney William J. Hochul, Jr. announced today that Spencer Rogers, 51, of Buffalo, pleaded guilty to conspiracy to distribute more than five kilograms of cocaine before U.S. District Judge Richard J. Arcara.
-The charge carries a mandatory minimum penalty of 10 years in prison, a maximum of life and $10,000,000 fine.
+BUFFALO, N.Y. — U.S. Attorney William J. Hochul, Jr. announced today that Demario Robbins, 24, of North Tonawanda, NY, pleaded guilty to conspiracy to distribute cocaine before U.S. District Judge Richard J. Arcara.
+The charge carries a maximum penalty of 10 years in prison and a $1,000,000 fine.

-Assistant U.S. Attorney George C. Burgasser, who is handling the case, stated that between June 2013 and July 2014, Rogers purchased cocaine from a source and distributed the cocaine to Antwan Steward, Michael Robertson and others for re-distribution in the Buffalo area.
+Assistant U.S. Attorney George C. Burgasser, who is handling the case, stated that as an associate of the Schuele Boys Gang, the defendant purchased cocaine from co-defendant Michael Robertson.
+Robbins then repackaged the cocaine into smaller amounts for re-sale in the Buffalo area.

 The Schuele Boys Gang, which operated in the Schuele Street area of the East Side of Buffalo, is believed to be responsible for multiple acts of violence and the distribution of illegal narcotics including cocaine, crack cocaine and marijuana.